punkstar/freeagent-geckoboard/Readme.md

 # Configuration

-All configuration items for this module are held in the config.php file.
-The API key specified is not used by [FreeAgent](http://fre.ag/32apsc3u), but is used in the [Geckoboard](geckoboard.com) widget configuration as a method of authentication.
+All configuration items for this module are held in the config.php file.  **Note:** The API key specified is not used by [FreeAgent](http://fre.ag/32apsc3u), but is used in the [Geckoboard](geckoboard.com) widget configuration as a method of authentication.
+It's just a random string, secret to only Geckoboard and your configuration file.

 ## Invoice Statistics